 Recent News

-Explore the Living Observatory Projects site to learn more about current research initiatives!
+Explore the Living Observatory Projects site to learn more about current research initiatives.
+This site has been developed by Brian Mayton (PhD MIT Media Lab, 2020).
+New features include Insights and Project Webs.

-For example, in Spring 2025, LO and a group of volunteers conducted an experimental planting of Atlantic white cedar at the Upper Coonamessett River Wetlands Complex Restoration Project.
+In the Spring 2025, LO and a group of volunteers conducted an experimental planting of Atlantic white cedar at the Upper Coonamessett River Wetlands Complex Restoration Project.
 Each tree will be monitored over time, about their growth and survival will inform future planting guidance and restoration strategies for these rare sentinels and the unique ecosystems they support.
+This Project will be connected to a new web about our efforts to raise Atlantic white cedars for wetland restorations.

 In January 2025, Adrian Wiegman, joined Living Observatory as Learning Coordinator and Data Specialist.
 He’s connecting the community through dialogs, surveys, fieldwork, project planning, and more.
 Want to get involved or share feedback?
 Reach out to Adrian or take the LO member survey today.